-- Encourage patient decision aid developer community to develop patient decision aids for the ten priority areas. - Certify patient decision aids for the remainder of the ten priority areas. - Continue to lead in promoting the spread of shared decision making using high quality decision aids. - Include shared decision making in contracting requirements for state purchased healthcare. - Where possible, identify and use metrics and payment methodologies that can be adopted by other payers to facilitate spread.
+- Encourage the patient decision aid developer community to develop patient decision aids for the ten priority areas. - Certify patient decision aids for the remainder of the ten priority areas. - Continue to lead in promoting the spread of shared decision making using high quality decision aids. - Include shared decision making in contracting requirements for state-purchased healthcare. - Where possible, identify and use metrics and payment methodologies that can be adopted by other payers to facilitate spread. - Continue to support policies around shared decision making including at a national level. - Consider asking the Performance Measures Coordinating Committee to consider a measure focused on shared decision making such as NQF #2962.